ABOUT ME

 Fair warning that I swear and throw a load of dark humour around.

 I have C-PTSD, major depression, panic disorder and schizoaffective disorder...
 I'm an ex-paramedic and vet nurse.
 I try not to mention the dreaded word 'recovery' because it's more of a journey and an evolution.
-In any case, the animals help more than any other therapy could.
+In any case, my animals help more than any other therapy could.
 So there's a fair chance that I'm becoming the crazy cat person from my childhood dreams.

 And, well... for lack of a better phrase... we've bonded over it.